LarsEKrueger/hunter-killer/README.md

 If you activate this mod, all spidertrons named *Killer* will find the nearest spawner or worm and perform a hit-and-run attack on it.
-That means your killers need to be armed with either lasers or rockets.
+That means your killers need to be armed with lasers and/or rockets.
 Should they take damage or run low on ammo, they will automatically to the closest marker named *Homebase* and wait there until they have been repaired and rearmed.